Jacyhust/LSH-APG/README.md

 # The Source Code for LSH-APG (PVLDB 2023)
 -----------------------------------------------------------------------------------------------------------------
 ## Introduction
-This is a source code for the algorithm described in the paper **Towards Efficient Index Construction and Approximate Nearest Neighbor Search in High-Dimensional Spaces (Submitted to PVLDB 2023)**.
+This is a source code for the algorithm described in the paper **Towards Efficient Index Construction and Approximate Nearest Neighbor Search in High-Dimensional Spaces (Accepted by PVLDB 2023)**.
 We call it as **LG** project.

 ## Compilation